 Things I Did

 The biggest thing I did last month was using all the tips and strategies from ARM for the affiliate launch.
-I have always loved auto responders but it was a daunting task to write them.
-Andre’s course gave me a lot of insights on how I can create great emails without being a copywriter and most importantly get great results with small lists.
+I have always loved autoresponders, but it was a daunting task to write them.
+Andre’s course gave me a lot of insights on how I can create great emails without being a copywriter, and most importantly, get great results with a small list.

 If writing emails is your biggest challenge, I highly recommend this course.

 I have been experimenting with Facebook ads and intend to do more in the coming months.